Get Help from Bob Vila

 Repeat Step 3 with the second blade of the scissors.

 You should practice on some old scissors until you get the hang of it—Grandma will be mad if you ruin her antique sewing scissors!
 But it won’t take you long to get comfortable, and then you’ll never have dull scissors in the home again.
-You can keep them sharp with some quick, regular maintenance every couple of months.
+Once you’re familiar with how it’s done, it’s really no sweat to sharpen scissors and keep them sharp with quick, regular maintenance every couple of months.
 Happy cutting!